"

 There are the two major physiological pathways regulating food intake.

 One is the homeostatic pathway that regulates the homeostasis between energy intake and expenditure.
-This pathway increases the motivation to eat when energy stores are depleted or increases satiety when sufficient amounts of food were eaten.
+This pathway increases the motivation to eat when energy stores are depleted or increases satiety when sufficient amounts of foods were eaten.
+The homeostatic pathway can also increase or decrease the efficiency of the energy metabolism.

-The command center of the homeostatic pathway is the brain and there are three major inputs.
+The command center of the homeostatic pathway is the brain and there are four major inputs.

 The first input is the secretion of digestive hormones.
-After food is digested and the stomach is empty the stomach starts secreting ghrelin.
-Once we eat and the stomach fills pressure receptor read the degree of expansion.
+After food is digested and the stomach is empty the stomach starts to secret ghrelin.
+Once we eat and the stomach fills up pressure receptor read the degree of expansion.
 Ghrelin secretion subsides.
 The hypothalamus reads the amount of ghrelin circulating the blood stream.
 High ghrelin stimulates feelings of hunger while declining ghrelin increases the feeling of satiation.

-While food is digested other digestive hormones are secreted by the stomach and small intestine.
-These hormones coordinate the digestion but also prepare the metabolism for the incoming nutrients.
-The third function is feedback to the brain to suppress appetite depending on macro-nutrient composition and food amount.
+While food is digested and moves along the digestive tract, other digestive hormones are secreted by the stomach and small intestine.
+Primarily, these hormones coordinate digestion but also prepare the metabolism for the incoming nutrients.
+The hormones enter the blood circulation and message the status of the digestion to the brain to suppress appetite depending on macronutrient composition and food amount.
 This is the reason why we usually do not have a drive to eat right after a meal.

 Interestingly, the drive to eat during an energy shortage is much more potent than the down regulation when energy becomes abundant again.
 As a result gaining weight is much easier than losing weight.